-Glacier Confection makes some of the prettiest chocolates you’ll ever lay your eyes on, both in Tulsa, Oklahoma, and beyond the city limits.
-Each and every chocolate, from their blood orange and honey to their cookie dough-inspired confection is beautifully marbled, shiny, and oh-so-smooth.
-What makes this chocolatier unique is their coffeehouse, cocktail and dessert-inspired treats.
+Glacier Confection makes some of the prettiest chocolates, both in Tulsa, Oklahoma, and beyond the city limits.
+Each and every chocolate, from its blood orange and honey to its cookie dough-inspired confection is beautifully marbled, shiny and smooth.
+Not to mention its coffeehouse, cocktail and dessert-inspired treats.

 Lisa I. / Yelp

-The Thai peanut butter cups at Alma Chocolate in Portlandm Oregon, are what make this shop famous, but don’t discount their other offerings.
-Their bonbons are some of the best in the country and come in beautiful flavors such as fig and marzipan and passion fruit caramel.
-They also pay homage to chocolate’s Latin roots by making hand-crafted chocolate icons, made with 74 percent single-estate dark chocolate and painted with 23-karat edible gold.
+The Thai peanut butter cups at Alma Chocolate in Portland, Oregon, are what make this shop famous, but don’t discount the other treats.
+The mouthwatering bonbons come in flavors like fig marzipan and cardamon sesame.
+Alma also pays homage to chocolate’s Latin roots by making hand-crafted chocolate icons, made with 74% single-estate dark chocolate and painted with 23-karat edible gold.

-One may only think of Hershey’s when one thinks of Pennsylvania chocolate.
-But don’t forget about Éclat Chocolate.
-This artisanal shop in West Chester has something for every kind of chocolate fan, from single-origin chocolate mendicants to gooey chocolate-coated liquid salted caramels to seasonal truffles that melt in your mouth.
+It’s true that big-business Hershey’s reigns supreme in the Pennsylvania chocolate world, but don’t forget about the less mainstream, Éclat Chocolate.
+This artisanal shop in West Chester has something for every kind of chocolate fan, from single-origin chocolate mendiants to chocolate-coated gooey salted caramels to seasonal truffles that melt in your mouth.

 Hilary H. / Yelp

-Unlike many places on this list, Sweenor’s Chocolates is shockingly affordable; a 1-pound box of assorted chocolates will only cost you $23.50.
-But don’t take their low prices as an indication of low quality!
-Their versions of classic treats (chocolate-covered raisins, malted milk balls) blow your concession stand snacks out of the water.
-It’s worth a trip to Cranston, Rhode Island, for this sweet shop.
+Unlike many places on this list, Sweenor’s Chocolates is pretty inexpensive — a 1-pound box of assorted chocolates will cost only $23.50.
+But don’t take the low prices as an indication of low quality.
+Sweenor’s versions of classic treats like chocolate-covered raisins and malted milk balls will blow your concession-stand snacks out of the water.
+It’s worth a trip to Rhode Island for this sweet shop.

 Christophe Artisan Chocolatier-Patissier/Yelp

-Chubby Chipmunk Hand-Dipped Chocolates is a quirky little chocolate shop that has something for everybody.
-This Deadwood, South Dakota, shop is known for its handmade truffles, which come in dessert- and drink-inspired flavors such as root beer float, New York cheesecake and Bailey’s Irish Cream.
-You know you’re getting a real gold nugget too, because each chocolate has to pass personal inspection before being sold.
+Chubby Chipmunk Hand-Dipped Chocolates is a quirky little chocolate shop that has something for everyone.
+This Deadwood, South Dakota, spot is known for its handmade truffles, which come in dessert- and drink-inspired flavors such as root beer float, New York cheesecake and Bailey’s Irish Cream.

 Kylee J. / Yelp

-Olive & Sinclair isn’t just Nashville’s first bean-to-bar chocolate shop, it’s the first such store in all of Tennessee.
-This small-batch shop does everything in-house, from stone-grinding their cocoa to finishing up the ethically sourced, organic confections.
-The results are scrumptious, of course, and include signature Tennessee items like bourbon brittle and caramels alongside duck fat caramels that simply melt in your mouth.
+Olive & Sinclair isn’t just Nashville’s first bean-to-bar chocolate shop, it’s the first of its kind in all of Tennessee.
+This small-batch shop does everything in-house, from stone-grinding its cocoa to finishing up the ethically sourced, organic confections.
+The results include signature Tennessee items like bourbon brittle and duck fat caramels.

 The best chocolates in Texas are hand-crafted by Kate Weiser in Dallas at her namesake chocolate shop.
-These confections are gorgeous.
-Her bonbons (which come in inventive flavors such as lavender apricot, yuzu,and buttery popcorn) are bright and colorful.
+Her bonbons come in inventive flavors like lavender apricot, yuzu and buttery popcorn.
 Kate Weiser Chocolate is perhaps best known for “Carl the Snowman.”
 Named as one of Oprah’s favorite things, this hollow dark chocolate snowman is filled with hot cocoa mix and mini marshmallows.
-It makes the dreamiest hot chocolate you could ever imagine.

 Carmen V. / Yelp

-You’ll forget you’re in Provo, Utah, when you walk into Taste, which is simply and elegantly decorated in black, white and gold.
-Once you’re in the store, you’ll never want to leave.
-The highlight here is their chocolate and vinegar tastings.
-At these events, you will try seven of Taste’s eight chocolate bars, sourced from Peru, Ecuador, Venezuela and Madagascar.
-If you think chocolate all tastes the same, then you’ll definitely think again after a visit to this shop.
+Situated in the ski city of Provo, Utah, Taste Artisan Chocolate is elegantly decorated in black, white and gold.
+The highlight here is the chocolate and vinegar tastings.
+At these events, you can try seven of Taste’s eight chocolate bars, sourced from Peru, Ecuador, Venezuela and Madagascar.

 Lake Champlain Chocoaltes/Yelp

-Considered to be some of the very best chocolate in all of New England, Lake Champlain Chocolate is a Burlington, Vermont, staple that carries wonderfully executed gourmet chocolates.
-Their hot chocolate is some of the most indulgent and delicious of its kind, and that luxurious texture and flavor of chocolate extends to all their handcrafted treats.
+Considered to sell some of the most high-quality chocolate in all of New England, Lake Champlain Chocolate is a Burlington, Vermont, staple that carries wonderfully executed gourmet chocolates.
+The use of premium ingredients is evident in all of their handcrafted treats, including the indulgent hot chocolate.

 Artisan Confections out of Arlington, Virginia, makes chocolates in every color and flavor imaginable.
-Bright pink PB&J chocolates?
-Velvety purple lavender caramels?
-You know they have them!
-Beyond the presentation, these morsels are made in small batches with fresh, local ingredients, making them a truly high-quality treat.
+Bright red honey whiskey chocolates?
+Velvety green caramel espresso?
+Artisan Confections has it all.
+Beyond the presentation, these morsels are made in small batches with fresh, local ingredients.
+There’s a second location in Fairfax.

-Harper Macaw is a true chocolate factory in the heart of Washington, D.C.
-When you walk through their doors, you’ll find artisanal chocolate bars made with beans from three specific Brazilian cacao farms.
-The blended bars bring out the best flavors from each cacao bean, but what makes this shop distinctive is its more whimsical offerings, including politically-inspired bars and a grapefruit soda chocolate, complete with carbonated sugar.
+Harper Macaw is a classic chocolate factory in the heart of Washington, D.C.
+You’ll find artisanal chocolate bars made with beans from three specific Brazilian cacao farms.
+The blended bars bring out the best flavors from each cacao bean, but what makes this shop distinctive is its more whimsical offerings, including politically inspired bars, like the filibuster, as well as a seasonal grapefruit soda chocolate, complete with carbonated sugar.

 If you’re looking for the best chocolate-covered strawberries in West Virginia, look no further than Holl’s Chocolate.
-Their coated fruits are some of the best in the business.
-Beyond that, Holl’s has been crafting scrumptious milk chocolates, dark chocolates, and caramel confections for over 30 years, much to the merriment of the city of Vienna.
+The coated fruits here are some of the best in the business.
+Holl’s has been crafting scrumptious milk chocolates, dark chocolates and caramel confections for over 30 years, much to the merriment of the city of Vienna.

-You can’t go wrong with anything at Vande Walle’s Candies in Appleton, Wisconsin; the chocolate is so high-quality and delicious that everything is great.
-This local candy shop is best known for its angelfood candies, with a light, airy center that melts in your mouth.
-Their truffle chocolate bars, with a classic chocolate outside and smooth, velvety interior, are also a highlight.
+Vande Walle’s Candies in Appleton, Wisconsin, is best known for its angel food candy, with a light, airy center that melts in your mouth.
+The truffle chocolate bars, with a classic chocolate outside and smooth, velvety interior, are also a highlight.

 More From The Daily Meal: